sthagen/testaus/README.md

 -- ENABLE_CATCH2 is (OFF)
 -- ENABLE_GLAZE is (ON)
 -- glaze v2.1.4 enabled and loaded - use glaze::glaze in your target_link_library calls
+-- ENABLE_PUGIXML is (ON)
+-- pugixml v1.14 enabled and loaded - use pugixml in your target_link_library calls
 -- ENABLE_YAML_CPP is (ON)
 -- yaml-cpp 0.8.0 enabled and loaded - use yaml-cpp in your target_link_library calls
 -- ENABLE_SPDLOG is (ON)